When it comes to learning about your customers, customer feedback is a crucial practice worth implementing into your business operations.

 4. Product feedback request emails

-Product feedback requests are important, but the fear of poor feedback makes many vendors shy away from even asking.
+Product feedback requests emails are important, but the fear of poor feedback makes many vendors shy away from even asking.

 Here's the deal: the best time to ask for product feedback is immediately after a customer has bought something from you.
 Asking for feedback early allows you to gather positive reviews for your website and handle any fallout from unhappy customers.